 1st tee is organized well and you are expected to be there 20 minutes before your tee time where you line up and wait for the starter to call your tee time.
 It is especially good as you get a view of everybody teeing off on the first hole and a chance to get the compulsory picture below…

 It was tee off time and I decided to play from the white tees even though it was tempting to go Blues together with one of my playing partners that was a regular on the course and a 2 hcp.
 As expected I would realize during my round that the white tees are difficult enough…

 I hit a good drive down the fairway and left myself a 6 iron approach shot which I unfortunately missed right into the green side bunker.
 Really good bunker shot and what should have been an easy putt that I missed.
 There is limited break on the greens and even though you see a break it is better to hit it inside the hole as I found out on the 1st green.
 I did not believe it was straight and missed it.

-This is a really good par 5 and where I really found out how difficult the course can play.
-I hit my drive just a bit too long and ended up the rough.
+This is a really good par 5 and where I found out how difficult the course can play.
+I hit my drive just a bit too long and ended up in the rough.
 Decided to hit an iron over the big bunker to give myself a wedge to the green.
 Good plan, but I did not get good contact from the heavy rough which meant going into the bunker.
 Poor bunker shot that came up short into the next bunker and my first but not last double bogey of the round.
 Needless to say that the rough is as difficult as you hear and in many cases you just have to play out and see it as a penalty.

 A good looking dogleg right where you drive is as important as ever.
 I hit a good drive, but just missed the fairway and being in the rough I couldn’t get in on the green and made bogey.